-\textbf{Representational Similarity Analysis (RSA). } Representational Similarity Analysis (RSA) \citep{Kriegeskorte2008} works by first computing, for each space, a Representational Dissimilarity Matrix (RDM) $\mathbf{D} \in \mathbb{R}^{n \times n}$, where each element of the matrix represents the dissimilarity (or similarity) between every pair of data points within a space.
+\textit{Representational Similarity Analysis (RSA)}: Representational Similarity Analysis (RSA) \citep{Kriegeskorte2008} has been applied to measure relational similarity of stimuli across brain regions and of activations across neural network layers \citep{klabunde2023similarityneuralnetworkmodels}.
+First, for each space $\mathbf{X} \in \mathbb{R}^{n \times d_1}$ and $\mathbf{Y} \in \mathbb{R}^{n \times d_2}$, RSA constructs a Representational Dissimilarity Matrix (RDM) $\mathbf{D} \in \mathbb{R}^{n \times n}$, where each element of the matrix represents the dissimilarity (or similarity) between every pair of data points within a space.
 The RDM essentially summarizes the pairwise distances between all possible data pairs in the feature space.
+For space $\mathbf{X}$, the RDM has entries:

+where $x_i$ and $x_j$ are row vectors (e.g., features).
 A common distance metric used is the Euclidean distance.
 After an RDM is computed for each space, a correlation measurement like \emph{Spearman's rank correlation coefficient} is applied to the pair of RDMs to obtain a similarity score.
-RSA has been applied to measure relational similarity of stimuli across brain regions and of activations across neural network layers \citep{klabunde2023similarityneuralnetworkmodels}.

-\textbf{SVCCA vs RSA. } SVCCA focuses on the comparison of entire vector spaces by aligning the principal components (singular vectors) of two representation spaces and then computing the canonical correlations between them.
-In other words, it identifies directions in the space that carry the most variance and checks how well these align between two models or layers.
-On the other hand, RSA is primarily concerned with the structure of relationships, or \emph{relational structure}, between different data points (like stimuli) within a representation space.
-It allows us to measure how well relations such as king-queen transfer across models.
-Thus, SVCCA focuses on comparing the aligned subspaces of two representation spaces, while RSA is more suitable for analyzing the structural similarity between representations at the level of pairwise relationships.